Mitch Richling: Electronics FAQ

 My first attempt was to use tweezers for "hands", two coolant tube sections for the "wrist", and a photographic magic arm for the "arm".
 I made two of these, and have been pretty happy with them.
 They have magnetic bases keeping them firmly attached to my metal work table.
 They have about a 12 inch reach.

 While the tweezers are pretty good at holding most components, I found myself needing something with a bit more capacity for more awkward components.
 Thus the second set of arms.
-These used a smaller magnet base for these as I found the one I used before to be a bit of overkill.
+I used a smaller magnet base because the one I used before was a bit of overkill.
 I used the same magic arm.
 Attached to the arm is a standard 1/4-3/8 photographic bolt converter into which I have epoxied the slender arm terminating in a ball.
 To this ball I have attached a jeweler's welding claw.

 All of these helping hands live beside the Gerstner chest on my soldering station.
 Note the cigar box.
 The cigar box has large, steel washers attached to the underside of the lid so that the magnetic bases of the helping hands have something to stick to.
 The thickness of the wood makes the magnetic attraction just strong enough to hold them down, but not so strong they are annoying to lift up.